 For license agreements that include deliverables requiring significant production, modification or customization, and where we have significant experience in meeting the design specifications involved in the contract and the direct labor hours related to services under the contract can be reasonably estimated, we recognize revenue over the period in which the contract services are performed.
 For these arrangements, we recognize revenue using the percentage of completion method.
 Revenue recognized in any period is dependent on our progress toward completion of projects in progress.
 Significant management judgment and discretion are used to estimate total direct labor hours.
 These judgmental elements include determining that we have the experience to meet the design specifications and estimating the total direct labor hours.
 We follow this method because we can obtain reasonably dependable estimates of the direct labor hours to perform the contract services.
 The direct labor hours for the development of the licensee's design are estimated at the beginning of the contract.
 As these direct labor hours are incurred, they are used as a measure of progress towards completion.
 We have the ability to reasonably estimate the direct labor hours on a contract-by-contract basis based on our experience in developing prior licensees' designs.
 During the contract performance period, we review estimates of direct labor hours to complete the contracts as the contract progresses to completion and will revise our estimates of revenue and gross profit under the contract if we revise the estimations of the direct labor hours to complete.
 Our policy is to reflect any revision in the contract gross profit estimate in reported income or loss in the period in which the facts giving rise to the revision become known.
 Under the percentage of completion method, provisions for estimated losses on uncompleted contracts are recorded in the period in which such losses are determined to be likely.
-If the amount of revenue recognized under the percentage of completion accounting method exceeds the amount of billings to a customer, then the excess amount is recorded as an unbilled contracts receivable.
+If the amount of revenue recognized under the p